 I recently put together a lesson on debugging stored procedures.
-It is part of my Stored Procedures Unpacked course.
 When you debug stored procedures, you’re able to run their code line by line, to easily troubleshoot logic issues.

 If you’re not familiar with debugging stored procedures you’ll want to watch this introductory video; as it will get you acquainted with some of the main concepts.

-You can learn more about this this video, it’s transcript follows
+You can learn more about this this video and following transcript.

 Debugging Stored Procedures